jm-mogo/jm-mogo/README.md

 I'm a self-taught programmer passionate about bringing ideas to life through code.
 With a background in music and a love for creative problem-solving, I enjoy building robust and user-friendly web applications.

-- 🔭 I’m currently focused on deepening my expertise in **Laravel** and **Node.js with Express**.
+- 🔭 I’m currently focused on deepening my expertise in **Laravel**
-- 🌱 I’m always learning and exploring new ways to build efficient and scalable software.
+- 🌱 I’m always learning and exploring new ways to build efficient and scalable software
 - 📫 How to reach me: **josemimore0@gmail.com**

 ---